 The world in which we live is likely to change more in the next 50 years than it has ever done before.
-Geography explains why, and helps to prepare you for those changes.
-The transferable skills which Geography fosters are an asset in the complex world of employment today.
+Geography explains why and helps to prepare you for those changes.
+The transferable skills which geography fosters are an asset in the complex world of employment today.
 Geography is about the future and encourages flexible thinking.
 It is less likely that you will spend all your life with one company or organisation (the 'job for life'), so flexible thinking is a great attribute.
 Geographical study fosters these qualities and provides a firm basis for life-long learning.

 Compared to other subjects, geography graduates are among the most employable.
 They possess the skills that employers look for.
 In part this is because the subject combines knowledge of science and an understanding of the arts.
 Geographers can make a concise report, handle data, ask questions and find answers, make decisions about an issue, analyse material, organise themselves, think creatively and independently.
-Geographers are good communicators, spatially aware, socially, economically and environmentally aware, problem solvers, good team players, computer literate, well rounded and flexible thinkers.
+Geographers are good communicators, spatially aware, socially, economically, and environmentally aware, problem solvers, good team players, computer literate, well rounded and flexible thinkers.

-The examination board is AQA and the qualification is linear so all students will sit the three papers at the end of the course.
+The examination board is AQA, and the qualification is linear so all students will sit the three papers at the end of the course.

-- Yr9 Coastal landscapes in the UK (Physical landscapes in the UK) - Yr9 Urban issues and challenges - Yr9 River landscapes in the UK (Physical landscapes in the UK) - Yr9 Issue evaluation practice - Yr10 The changing economic world - Yr10 Ecosystems and tropical rainforests (The living world) - Yr10 Cold environments (The living world) - Yr10 Tectonic hazards (The challenge of natural hazards) - Yr10 Fieldtrip involving physical and human investigation - Yr10 Geographical skills (cartographic, graphical, numerical, statistical skills) - Yr11 Weather hazards and climate change (The challenge of natural hazards) - Yr11 The challenge of resource management (food, water and energy management). - Yr11 Issue evaluation
+- The challenge of resource management water option. - Urban issues and challenges. - River landscapes in the UK (Physical landscapes in the UK). - Issue evaluation practice. - The changing economic world. - Ecosystems and tropical rainforests (The living world). - Cold environments (The living world). - Tectonic hazards (The challenge of natural hazards). - Fieldtrip involving physical and human investigation. - Weather hazards and climate change (The challenge of natural hazards). - Coastal landscapes in the UK (Physical landscapes in the UK). - Geographical skills (cartographic, graphical, numerical, statistical skills). - Issue evaluation preparation.